Skip to main content

 npm install @vendure/dashboard

-Then create a vite.config.mts file in the root of your project with the following content:
+Then create a vite.config.mts file in the root of your project (on the same level as your package.json) with the following content:

 vite.config.mts